JuanitoSebastian/HKI-Bike-Buddy/README.md

 3. An Apple ID

 ### Installation & running the app
-1. Clone the repository:
+1. Download the latest [release](https://github.com/JuanitoSebastian/HKI-Bike-Buddy/releases) or clone the repository:
 ```
 git clone https://github.com/JuanitoSebastian/HKI-Bike-Buddy.git
 ```
-or download the latest [release](https://github.com/mluukkai/OtmTodoApp/releases)
 2. Open HelsinkiBikeBuddy.xcodeproj to access the Xcode workspace
 3. To build the project you have to [login with your Apple ID to sign the build](https://help.apple.com/xcode/mac/current/#/dev23aab79b4).
 4. Build and run the project with ``⌘ + R``